Tips on servicing and maintaining your car

 A few of the messages are particularly urgent – they mean you need to pull off the road and stop the engine immediately.

 So if you see a lit-up warning message, always check it out straight away.
-It could save you hefty repair costs at a later point or even prevent you being a danger to other motorists and pedestrians.
+It could save you hefty repair costs later, or even prevent you being a danger to other motorists and pedestrians.

 The cost of skipping servicing

 When money’s short it can be tempting to skip servicing your car.
-But if you do this you run the risk of much bigger bills down the line.
+But if you do this you risk much bigger bills later.

-The average cost of a basic car service is around £125 – far less than the cost of having to replace parts later because of damage through poor maintenance.
+The cost of a service is far less than the cost of having to replace parts later because of damage through poor maintenance.

 (Source: Motor Codes website, June 2014)